marshblocker/MIPS-in-C/README.md

 ## Project Description

-My submission for project 1 of CS 21.
-We are tasked to simulate a subset of the MIPS instruction in C.
+Program that simulates a subset of the MIPS instruction in C.

 ### Supported Instructions